 Detective Bureau / Community Service Unit

-The Chester Detective Bureau is overseen by Det./Sgt.
-Christopher Cavanagh.
-Det.
-Kristen Buckley, and Det.
-Brian Lowry are also currently assigned to the Bureau.
+The Chester Detective Bureau is overseen by Det./Lt.
+Christopher Cavanagh, Det.
+Matthew Bohn, and Det.
+Bradley Ellmann are also currently assigned to the Bureau.
 The Bureau is mainly responsible for investigating criminal activity that occurs within our jurisdiction but also teaches Law Enforcement Against Drugs (L.E.A.D.–formerly D.A.R.E.) and other community service based programs.
 Detectives are required to attend in-service training and specialized investigative schools during their careers.

 Identity Theft / Prevention